cpustejovsky/personal-site/handlers/static/resources.md

 -   **Quote from St. Nektary of Optina**

     > One may have a good worldly relationship with non-believers, but
-    > one cannot have a relationship in prayer and one myst not carry on
+    > one cannot have a relationship in prayer and one must not carry on
     > arguments about religion so that the name of God not be offended
     > during an argument.